arduino/iot-client-js/README.md

 ## How to get Arduino IoT Cloud Client Credentials

-You can generate Arduino IoT Cloud Client Credentials in the `ARDUINO API` section in the [IoT Cloud things section](https://create.arduino.cc/iot/things):
+You can generate Arduino IoT Cloud Client Credentials in the `Integrations` section in the [IoT Cloud things section](https://create.arduino.cc/iot/things):

 ### Step 1